shrideio/shoebox/README.md

     ````
     Run `docker-compose --version` to confirm that `docker-compose` is installed successfully

-## VII.
-Set up directories for container volume mounts
+## Set up directories for container volume mounts

 `setup_containers.sh` creates directories for container volume mounts, generates `.evn` files with matching paths from `env.tmpl` files and copies configuration files if necessary (i.e. Vault and Consul). `DEV_ROOT` points at `/var/dev` which is chosen as a default root directory for volume mounts.
 Check the content of `setup_containers.sh` for more information.